Admissions

 Ensuring the Right Fit

 Before offering a place, we want to ensure that our preschool is the right fit for your child and family.
-The tour allows us to understand your needs, answer your questions in person, and give you a feel for our environment, routines, and values.
+A tour allows us to understand your child’s needs, answer your questions in person, and give you a feel for our environment, routines, and values.

 Fair and Transparent Admissions Process

 Our admissions decisions are based on a range of factors, including age group balance, session availability, and individual needs.
-We only assess availability accurately once we have all the relevant information from the application form.
+We can accurately assess availability only once we have all the relevant information provided in the application form.

 Efficient Use of Places

-To manage spaces responsibly and avoid holding places unnecessarily, we prioritise families who have formally expressed interest by submitting an application and completing a visit.
+To manage spaces responsibly and avoid holding places unnecessarily, we prioritise families who have formally expressed interest by submitting an application and attending a visit.

-Once the registration fee has been paid and a tour has taken place with your child, we will discuss space availability.
-Once you have received written confirmation of your space and session, we will contact you towards the end of the term preceding your child's start date to confirm the final arrangements and schedule a home visit.
+Once a tour has taken place with your child, we will discuss space availability.
+After you have received written confirmation of your space and agreed sessions, we will contact you towards the end of the term preceding your child’s start date to confirm final arrangements and schedule a home visit.

 Sessions

 We understand that starting pre-school is a significant milestone, especially for our youngest children.
-That is one of the reasons why we offer a gentle introduction for our two year olds with two sessions per week initially, and three sessions per week for our three year olds.
+That is one of the reasons why we offer a gentle introduction for our two year olds with two sessions per week initially.
 This allows children to settle in at their own pace, helping them build confidence and feel secure in their new environment.

 At the heart of our approach is the recognition that every child is unique.
 Our many years of experience have shown that this flexible, child-centered approach helps children settle more quickly and thrive in their new setting.